xuleimath/website/docs/tutorial-examples/battleship_rust_tutorial.md

 ### Security properties

-For this implementation of Battleship we'll be providing the following security properties:
+For this implementation of Battleship, we'll be providing the following security properties:

 - Each player starts the game with the right set of ships placed on their board, no more or fewer (valid setup).
 - No player changes their ship placement during the game.
 - Each shot acknowledgement contains an accurate report on whether the shell hit a ship and if so whether a ship sunk.
 - Each player's ship placement is confidential during the all message exchanges.

-In this implementation the game is implemented as two parallel guessing games, it is not possible to prove the game outcome after the fact.
+In this implementation, the game is implemented as two parallel guessing games, and it is not possible to prove the game outcome after the fact.
 Extending the example to support proving game outcome would make the code a little bit more complicated but wouldn't require any new features from the underlying platform.

 ## Quick start

-To run the example code yourself you'll need a working build of RISC Zero.
+To run the example code yourself, you'll need a working build of RISC Zero.
 RISC Zero works on recent Linux, Mac, or Windows and requires around 5GB free space and seven minutes to do a clean build (tested on a MacBook Air).
 Head over to the main [RISC Zero GitHub repo](https://github.com/risc0/risc0) and follow the instructions in the [README.md](https://github.com/risc0/risc0/blob/main/README.md).

 Included in the README is the command to run the Battleship Rust example: